How do you get the best results from a PPC strategy?

 2. Adjust Your Google Search Ads Bids for Location

-If you have a local business, or operate brick-and-mortar stores in multiple locations, then you already know that location is a key aspect of your SEO strategy.
+If you have a local business or operate brick-and-mortar stores in multiple locations, then you already know that location is a key aspect of your PPC strategy.

 When you increase your bids, you’re more likely to win that ad space.
 And, because you’ve targeted by location, you aren’t wasting ad spend on consumers who are outside your target area.
 You’ll also have the ability to increase or decrease bids for a range of target locations.